 Meaningful Economics and Entrepreneurship Competition (ME*)

-A mini economic system established by students in the third through sixth grades in which they create and manage currency and run businesses that provide goods and essential services for their society.
+Students in the third through sixth grades establish mini economic systems in which they create and manage currency and run businesses that provide goods and essential services for their society.
 Students experience roles as producers, consumers and voting citizens, and learn economic and entrepreneurial concepts.
 Direct program inquires to Bonnie Meszaros at email@example.com

-The PFC provides high school students with an opportunity to demonstrate their knowledge of personal finance by competing with other high school students from around the state and the country.
-The first round of the PFC is administered online in school.
-Each Delaware teacher’s highest scoring team is invited to participate in the state championship held on UD campus.
-Participating teams compete in a three-round competition, and the top two teams advance to a fast-paced quiz bowl round.
+provides high school students with an opportunity to demonstrate their knowledge of personal finance by competing with other students from throughout the state.
+Educators administer the first round of the PFC online and in school.
+Each teacher’s highest scoring team is then invited to participate in the state championship held in Newark, Delaware.
+Participating teams compete in a three-round competition with the top two teams advancing to a fast-paced quiz bowl round.
 First and second place winners and their teachers are awarded individual cash prizes.
-The championship team also receives an all-expense paid trip to the national finals in Kansas City, Missouri.
-This academic challenge is supplemented by the CEEE-authored Keys to Financial Success personal finance curriculum and related teacher training.
-Teachers can also prepare with access to a national question bank.
+Teachers can also prepare students for the competition using curriculum such as Keys to Financial Success and have access to a national question bank.
 Direct program inquiries to Scott Bacon at firstname.lastname@example.org

 Stock Market Game

 The Stock Market Game is a national program developed by the SIFMA Foundation and offered in Delaware exclusively by the CEEE.
 Teams of students invest a hypothetical $100,000 in online portfolios using a live trading simulation that develops research, mathematical, language, critical thinking and collaborative skills.
 Register at http://www.smgww.org

 .
 Direct program inquiries to Marion Jacobs at firstname.lastname@example.org

 Teach Children to Save Day (TCTSD)